What is Accordion Cucumber Salad?

 - Salt and drain: Always salt your cucumbers first and let them sit for 10–15 minutes.
 This draws out moisture and helps them soak up the dressing better.

-- Make ahead: It actually tastes better after sitting in the fridge for 30 minutes to an hour.
+- Make ahead: It actually tastes better after sitting in the fridge for 20 to 30 minutes .
 The flavors marry beautifully.

 - Adjust the spice: Add more or less chili crisp depending on your tolerance.
 You can even drizzle a little honey if you like a sweet-spicy combo.